Intro-to-Data-Science-Team-10/Analysis-of-Mental-Health-Dynamics/README.md

-# Dynamics of Personality and Demographics on Mental Health Outcomes
+# Exploring the Dynamics of Personality and Demographics on Mental Health Outcomes

 Understanding how personality traits and demographics influence mental health is complex.
 This project tackles the challenge by analyzing data through cleaning, visuals, and advanced techniques, aiming to unravel these intricate connections for more targeted interventions.

 ## Overview: